 October 7, 2011

-It all makes you wonder what kind of childhood he had.
+It makes you wonder what kind of childhood he had.

 It's not so much that Tomas is an evil kid, but with the grain sack and his whole "standing around and staring at you" thing, he was still unsettling.
-There's not much violence involved, unless you count some broken fingers and a leg, a particularly nasty bus accident, instead it's the atmosphere that provides the terror.
+There's not much violence in this movie, unless you count some broken fingers and a leg, or a particularly nasty bus accident, instead it's the atmosphere that provides the terror in The Orphanage.
 And Tomas provides much of the atmosphere.

 Stop staring at me and say something!

-Like Pan's Labyrith and The Devil's Backbone (Del Toro's work too), The Oprhanage feels more like a sad childhood fairytale to me, rather than pure horror.
+Like Del Toro's Pan's Labyrith and The Devil's Backbone, The Oprhanage feels more like a sad childhood fairytale to me, rather than pure Horror.
 Make no mistake though, the movie does its fair share of creepy business.
 Tomas does his too.

 "I got the key, bitch!"

-The Master Says- If you like horror your movies quiet and subtly scary, then this one is for you.
-If you like your kids in movies to wear creepy sacks on their heads, creep around and terrorize people, then double bonus.
+If you like your Horror movies quiet and subtly scary, then this one is for you.
+If you like the kids in those movies to wear creepy sacks on their heads, creep around and terrorize people, then The Orphanage is a double bonus.
 It's worth seeing for the bathroom scene alone.

 Run.